amcali/project-online-order/README.md

 The website's [Landing Page] Further information about the website and its features is available on the [About Page.](https://sofias-restaurant.herokuapp.com/home/about)

-##### 1) Without account login authorisation
+#### 1) Without account login authorisation
 The following will outline the UX for an unregistered user or a user who has not logged into their account, and the pages that are available to them.

-Webpages:
+__Webpages:__
-[Home Page](https://sofias-restaurant.herokuapp.com/home) - This is interchangeably referred to as the Landing Page, which comprises of a carousel of images and simple content with the intention of using instant visual insight to what is Sofia's Pizza.
+  * [Home Page](https://sofias-restaurant.herokuapp.com/home) - This is interchangeably referred to as the Landing Page, which comprises of a carousel of images and simple content with the intention of using instant visual insight to what is Sofia's Pizza.

-[Register](https://sofias-restaurant.herokuapp.com/account/register) - This is to sign up for a new account.
+  * [Register](https://sofias-restaurant.herokuapp.com/account/register) - This is to sign up for a new account.

-[Login](https://sofias-restaurant.herokuapp.com/account/login) - This is for registered users to login to their account.
+  * [Login](https://sofias-restaurant.herokuapp.com/account/login) - This is for registered users to login to their account.

-[About](https://sofias-restaurant.herokuapp.com/home/about) - This page explains what Sofia's Pizza is about and their contact details; and outlines the procedure on how to order.
+  * [About](https://sofias-restaurant.herokuapp.com/home/about_us) - This page explains what Sofia's Pizza is about and their contact details; and outlines the procedure on how to order.

-[Menu](https://sofias-restaurant.herokuapp.com/menu) - This page lists the menu items which Sofia's Pizza is selling for their delivery service.
+  * [Menu](https://sofias-restaurant.herokuapp.com/menu) - This page lists the menu items which Sofia's Pizza is selling for their delivery service.

-UX Scenarios:
+__UX Scenarios:__
   1) As a user who wishes to know about the website, one would click the About link in the navigation bar access the About Page, where an overview of Sofia's Pizza business nature may be found.
   2) As a user who would like to order, one would click the Menu link in the navigation bar to access the About Page, where there is instructions on how to order.
   3) As a user who would like to know what Sofia's Pizza sells, one would click the Menu link in the navigation bar to access the Menu Page, where the food items which Sofia's Pizza is selling may be found.
   4) As a user who wishes to start ordering, one may click on the Register link in the navigation bar to create an account which is required in order to start ordering.
 One may refer to the About Page if in need of instructions on how to order.
   5) As a user with any enquiries, one may refer to the contact details provided in the About Page.

-##### 2) With User Login Access Authorisation
+#### 2) With User Login Access Authorisation
 The following will outline the webpages which a logged in user is authorised to view upon login, and their respective UX available.

-Webpages:
+__Webpages:__
-Home Page - This represents the landing page and is visually the same as that for a user who is not logged in.
+  * Home Page - This represents the landing page and is visually the same as that for a user who is not logged in.
-Menu - Under the mode that a user is logged in, this page will act as a 'shop' page, whereby the items displayed will have an 'add to cart' feature available to them to do their ordering.
+  * Menu - Under the mode that a user is logged in, this page will act as a 'shop' page, whereby the items displayed will have an 'add to cart' feature available to them to do their ordering.
-Cart - Displays all items in the user's shopping cart.
+  * Cart - Displays all items in the user's shopping cart.
-Order History - Displays the user's history of orders for which payment was successful.
+  * Order History - Displays the user's history of orders for which payment was successful.
-Logout - Allows the user to logout of their account, and redirects to the landing page.
+  * Logout - Allows the user to logout of their account, and redirects to the landing page.

-UX Scenarios:
+__UX Scenarios:__
-Making and Paying for an order
+   1) Making and Paying for an order
-1a) As a user who wishes to order, one would click the Login link in the navigation bar to login to their account first.
+      * i) As a user who wishes to order, one would click the Login link in the navigation bar to login to their account first.
-1b) Upon successful login, one would then be directed to the Menu Page, where the option to immediately add items to shopping cart is available.
+      * ii) Upon successful login, one would then be directed to the Menu Page, where the option to immediately add items to shopping cart is available.
-1c) After using the '+' and '-' to add the specific items to the shopping cart, one would then click on the 'Cart' link in the navigation bar to access the Cart Page and view the items and their quantities prior to checkout.
+      * iii) After using the '+' and '-' to add the specific items to the shopping cart, one would then click on the 'Cart' link in the navigation bar to access the Cart Page and view the items and their quantities prior to checkout.
-1d) Once items in shopping cart are ready to be paid for, one would then click the 'checkout' button to view the total amount due.
+      * iv) Once items in shopping cart are ready to be paid for, one would then click the 'checkout' button to view the total amount due.
-1e) One would then click the 'Pay' button to then complete the form with the required payment details, and then click the 'submit payment' button.
+      * v) One would then click the 'Pay' button to then complete the form with the required payment details, and then click the 'submit payment' button.
-1f) Upon successful payment, one would then be alerted with a message that their payment has been submitted, and subsequently be directed to a 'Payment Successful' page.
+      * vi) Upon successful payment, one would then be alerted with a message that their payment has been submitted, and subsequently be directed to a 'Payment Successful' page.

-Viewing Orders
+   2) Viewing Orders
-2) As a user who wishes to review all orders paid for, one would click the 'Order History' link in the navgation bar.
+      * As a user who wishes to review all orders paid for, one would click the 'Order History' link in the navgation bar.

-Logout
+   3) Logout
-3) As a use who wishes to logout of their account, one would click the 'Logout' link in the navigation bar, which would direct them to the landing page, and simultaneously be notified that have have successfully logged out.
+      * As a use who wishes to logout of their account, one would click the 'Logout' link in the navigation bar, which would direct them to the landing page, and simultaneously be notified that have have successfully logged out.